 As stated earlier do not hookup the RoboClaw’s power terminals in reverse, permanent damage will result.
 Also, when removing power from a RoboClaw always disconnect the positive lead before the negative lead.

-Do not disconnect any motors from the RoboClaw when it is still powered on as damage is a likely result.
+Do not disconnect any motors from the RoboClaw while it is powered as damage is a likely result.
 Always make sure that the motors are stopped before powering down the RoboClaw.
 Voltage generated by rotating motors can power the RoboClaw when it is off and cause it to operate erratically.

 If you are trying to operate the RoboClaw in bridged mode you must configure it in Motion Studio before wiring the motor or else the board may be damaged.